-We shall appoint auditor(s) to hold office from time to time and with such duties as may be agreed with the board of directors.
-The appointment of and provisions relating to auditors shall be in accordance with any applicable law and Nasdaq listing rules.
+We shall appoint auditor(s) to hold office until the conclusion of the next annual general meeting on such terms and with such duties as may be agreed with the board of directors.
+The auditors' remuneration shall be fixed by us in general meeting or by the board of directors if authority is so delegated by the members.

-The auditors shall audit our financial statements in accordance with generally accepted accounting principles of IFRS or such other standards as may be permitted by Nasdaq.
+The auditors shall audit our financial statements in accordance with generally accepted accounting principles of IFRS or such other standards as may be permitted by the stock exchange.

-Principal Differences between Cayman Islands and U.S. Corporate Law from laws applicable to U.S. corporations and their shareholders.
+Principal Differences between Cayman Islands and U.S. Corporate Law

+The Cayman Companies Law was modeled originally after similar laws in England and Wales but does not follow subsequent statutory enactments in England and Wales.
+In addition, the Cayman Companies Law differs from laws applicable to U.S. corporations and their shareholders.
 Set forth below is a summary of the significant differences between the provisions of the Cayman Companies Law applicable to us and the laws applicable to companies incorporated in the United States and their shareholders.